documentationfor yFiles for HTML 3.0.0.1

 Keyboard Navigation

-In world coordinates, the blue node is to the right of the orange node.
-In view coordinates, it is the green one.
+In world coordinates, node 2 is to the right of node 1.
+In view coordinates, node 3 is to the right.

 Scrollbars and Content Fitting

-Without a projection, the contentRect property, a rectangle in world coordinates, is used for scrollbar calculations as well as adjusting the viewport via fitContent and fitGraphBounds.
-When a projection is set, the scrollable area on the other hand is computed automatically from all visible graph elements in view coordinates and can not be set manually.
+Without a projection, the contentBounds property, a rectangle in world coordinates, determines scrollbar behavior.
+It’s also used for adjusting the viewport with fitContent and fitGraphBounds.
+When a projection is enabled, the scrollable area is automatically computed from all visible graph elements in view coordinates and cannot be set manually.

-fitContent will cause the viewport to enclose the bounding box of the contentRect.
-This area may be substatially larger than the graph, depending on how it appears in the projection.
-Any contentMargins will be applied to this bounding box.
+fitContent adjusts the viewport to enclose the bounding box of the contentBounds property.
+This area might be significantly larger than the graph, depending on how the projection transforms it.
+Any contentMargins property will be applied to this bounding box.
 To fit the graph tightly to the visible area, use fitGraphBounds instead.

-The content rectangle (blue), it’s bounding rectangle in view coordinates (green), and the visible area used for scrollbar calculations (red)
+The content bounds (blue), their bounding rectangle in view coordinates (green), and the visible area used for scrollbar calculations (red)

 Image Export

 Image export works as described in section Image Export.
-With a projection set, however, the worldBounds rectangle is no longer parallel to the image’s coordinate system axes.
-In this case a bounding rectangle is chosen to completely encompass the worldBounds and the entire content is guaranteed to be visible.
-However, this may create large portions of unnecessary whitespace.
+However, when a projection is set, the worldBounds rectangle is no longer parallel to the image’s coordinate system axes.
+In this case, a bounding rectangle is chosen to completely encompass the worldBounds, ensuring that the entire content is visible.
+However, this approach might create large areas of unnecessary whitespace.

 World bounds given in world coordinates